isomerpages/govtech-corp/media/media-releases/_posts/2019-06-14-post-GovTech and UK’s GDS to deepen collaboration in the development of Digital Government Services.md

 image: ""
 variant: tiptap
 ---
-<h3><strong>GovTech Singapore and the UK’s Government Digital Service (GDS) sign MoU to deepen collaboration and exchange in the development of Digital Government Services</strong></h3>
 <p>Singapore’s Government Technology Agency (GovTech) and the UK’s Government
 Digital Service (GDS) signed a Memorandum of Understanding (MoU) yesterday (Jun 13) to strengthen collaboration in the design and delivery of digital